 1. Payment Fraud: Stolen Payment Data

 Payment fraud using stolen credit card data remains the most common fraud type.
 70% of card fraud losses are attributed to card-not-present transactions (MRC) - orders without physical card presence, as is standard in e-commerce.
-Online card fraud causes over $10 billion in annual losses in the US alone (WiserReview).
+Card-not-present fraud causes roughly $10 billion in annual losses in the US alone and accounts for 71% of total US card fraud losses (Nilson Report).
 Through secure payment integration and tokenization, this risk can be significantly reduced.

 2. Account Takeover: Hijacked Customer Accounts

 In account takeover (ATO), criminals hijack existing customer accounts to shop using stored payment data.
-61% of all ATO attacks specifically target e-commerce shops (Infisign).
-The frequency increased by 307% between 2019 and 2021 (DemandSage), and 83% of organizations have experienced at least one incident (Infisign).
-Particularly threatening: 80% of consumers would stop shopping at a store after an ATO incident (Infisign).
+Marketplaces, e-commerce, and ticketing are among the hardest-hit sectors, as these accounts often hold stored payment data and credits (Sift).
+The ATO attack rate rose 24% year over year across the Sift network (from 2.9% to 3.6%), and 24% of consumers reported being victims of account takeover (Sift).
+Particularly threatening: 80% of consumers would stop shopping at a store after an ATO incident (Sift).
 Strong authentication via passkeys and MFA is the most effective defense.

 3. Friendly Fraud: The Insider Threat

 Friendly fraud - also called first-party fraud - occurs when buyers dispute orders despite having received the merchandise.
-36% of all e-commerce fraud cases are friendly fraud (WiserReview).
+First-party misuse recently reached around 36% of all reported fraud - a sharp rise from roughly 15% the previous year (MRC).
 Alarmingly, 75% of e-commerce buyers have committed some form of fraud, and 25% requested refunds while keeping the product (DemandSage).
 This fraud type is particularly difficult to detect as transactions initially appear completely legitimate.

 4. Return Fraud: Exploiting Return Policies

-Fraudulent returns cost retailers $103 billion annually (National Retail Federation/Chargeflow).
-With total merchandise returns of $890 billion in 2024 - representing 16.9% of all retail sales - approximately 24% of consumers are willing to purchase items with plans to return them (NRF/Chargeflow).
+Fraudulent and abusive returns cost retailers $103 billion in 2024 (National Retail Federation/Appriss Retail).
+With total merchandise returns of $890 billion in 2024 - representing 16.9% of all retail sales - roughly 60% of retailers report incidents of wardrobing, where merchandise is worn and then returned (NRF).
 From wardrobing to submitting fake receipts, 14 different return fraud schemes are documented.
 Effective return management is therefore a critical lever.

 5. Coupon and Promotion Abuse